PiggyAwesome/useless/README.md

-Yo mamma so fat that when she died she broke the stairway to heaven
+Yo mamma so fat when she burped New Orlean thought Katrina came back to finish the job